Studica-Robotics/GradleRIO/README.md

 View the project build.gradle examples in https://github.com/KadenK/GradleRIO/tree/master/vscode-examples to see how to adapt your project

+To update the VMX WPI HAL, change the version number in WPIExtension.groovy to reflect the desired version.
+Then run the above steps, ommiting the clone step.

 Note: C++ raspbian toolchains will need to be installed to VSCode.
 In VSCode, "Run a command in Gradle", and run `installRaspbianToolchain`

 # GradleRIO